MJ9001/project-no/README.md

 c) Given that I am in game, when a new platform appears, there should be coffee on it.

-### As a player, I wante to see obstacles, so that if I hit the obstacles my score decreases
+### As a player, I want to see obstacles, so that if I hit the obstacles my score decreases

 a) Given there is an obstacle, when the player collides with it, then the coffee bar should decrease